The best way to prevent viral encephalitis is to take precautions to avoid exposure to viruses that can cause the disease:

 Protection for young children

-The American Academy of Pediatrics advises parents not to use insect repellents on infants younger than 2 months of age.
+Insect repellents aren't recommended for use on infants younger than 2 months of age.
 Instead, cover an infant carrier or stroller with mosquito netting.

 Tips for using mosquito repellent with children include the following: